Coming together for a common goal

 rugby-anniversary

-The 17 rugby players and coaches inducted into the Half Century Hall of Fame during the JMU Rugby Club’s 50th Anniversary Celebration.
-(Front row, L-R): Coach Holmes Brown, Chris Marcelin, Chris Andres, Rob McGinnis (founder and original player-coach) and Coach Phil Simmons.
+Members of the Half Century Team and several coaches from the last five decades are pictured during the JMU Rugby Club’s 50th Anniversary Celebration: (Front row, L-R): Coach Holmes Brown, Chris Marcelin, Chris Andres, Rob McGinnis (co-founder and original player-coach) and Coach Phil Simmons.
 (Middle row, L-R): Federico Meersohn, Andrei Golding, Alex French, Erik Carlson, GJ Sucher and Coach Bill Boyd.
 (Back row, L-R): Mo Katz, Chris Kunkel, Zac Wilmott, Stack Stevens, John Galiani and Coach Mark Fowler.
 Not pictured: Mike Coyner, Carter Elder, Jeff Bowlby, Schuyler Whalen, Brian Hawkinson and Coach Mark Lambourne.
 Deceased: John Carr, Luis De Souza Pinto and Chris Ball “Blumpkin.”
+At the reunion, 17 rugby players and six coaches were also inducted into the Half Century Hall of Fame.

 SUMMARY: The Madison Men’s Rugby Club is the first and oldest club sport at JMU.
 In October, the men’s team celebrated its 50th year with a long weekend of events that brought alumni from five decades back to campus.
 Nearly 230 alumni flew in for the occasion.
 The Women’s Rugby Club is planning its 50th anniversary for spring of 2026.

-The Madison Men's Rugby Club is the first and oldest club sport at JMU, followed a year later by the Women's Rugby Club.
+The Madison Men’s Rugby Club, founded in 1974, is the first and oldest club sport at JMU, followed two years later by the Women's Rugby Club.
 From Oct.
 10 to 13, Men’s Rugby celebrated its 50th year with a campus tour on Friday and several Rugby matches on Saturday for the women’s A and B teams, a current men’s season game, and men’s alumni joining forces with current Men’s Rugby players.

 On Saturday night, a Celebration of the Future event featured the establishment and induction of the first class of the Madison Rugby Hall of Fame.
 More than 300 attended the event, and all six of the team’s coaches from the last five decades were honored.
 Nearly 230 alumni flew in for the occasion, and about 70 attended JMU’s Thursday night football game.